Health insurance for children in Singapore

 - Muscular dystrophy

 The main concern regarding genetic disorders is that most don’t have an outright cure, while the rest are manageable at best.
-Therefore, anyone affected by genetic disorders may have to deal with them for their whole lives.
+Therefore, anyone affected by genetic disorders may have to deal with them for their whole life.
 To top it off, some of these disorders significantly increase the chances of developing other health issues down the line.
 The medical costs of genetic disorders, along with associated conditions, can turn into a financial burden.

 Parents who secure insurance for their child from birth can maintain their plan as the child gets older.
 However, once a diagnosis is established, many insurers will either exclude a disorder from coverage or not take on a prospective client because of the pre-existing condition.